ngram-lab/al-folio/_pages/courses.md

 <p>
-Here is a list of courses and programs to study natural language processing, computational linguistics, and textual cultural analytics at UMass.
+Here is a list of courses and programs to study natural language processing and computational linguistics at UMass.
 </p>

 <h1>Courses</h1>